-Chef Serigne Mbaye is a talented young chef sure to cement his legacy within the New Orleans culinary scene in the years to come.
+Chef Serigne Mbaye is a talented young chef who has cemented his legacy within the New Orleans culinary scene.

 Chef Mbaye was invited to stage at Commander’s, leading to a two-year stint and the opportunity to work through every station in the kitchen.
 He was later promoted to sous chef at Café Adelaide.

 After Café Adelaide closed in 2018, Chef Mbaye had the opportunity to hone his skills at Atelier Crenn, a 3-Michelin Star restaurant in San Francisco, and at L’Atelier Joel Robuchon, a 2-Michelin Star restaurant in New York.
 He returned to New Orleans the weekend before the pandemic lockdown in March 2020.
 Through the shutdown of the restaurant industry came the birth of the Dakar Nola pop-up, which is named for the capital of Senegal.

 In the years since the birth of Dakar, Chef Mbaye served as Chef de Cuisine at the Mosquito Supper Club and was named Eater NOLA’s 2021 Chef of the Year.
 In 2022, he opened the brick-and-mortar location of Dakar on Magazine Street, and that same year, he was nominated for a James Beard Award for Best Emerging Chef.
 In 2023, Dakar appeared on multiple high-profile lists of the best new restaurants in the country, including Bon Appetit's 24 Best New Restaurants of 2023 and Eater's 12 Best New Restaurants in America.